 Some countries have additional requirements; for example, in Indonesia, each telecommunication provider requires a Letter of Appointment (LOA) which authorizes Twilio to register and send branded messages on the sender’s behalf.
 In addition, a screenshot(s) of the page where end users insert their account details and phone number is required, as shown in the illustration below.

-To see the full list of requirements, look up the country you want in the International Support for Alphanumeric Sender ID page.
+Notice: For the full list of supported countries and pre-registration requirements, see International Support for Alphanumeric Sender ID.

 What characters can I use in my Alphanumeric Sender ID?

 Alphanumeric Sender ID supports up to 11 characters from the following categories: